U.S. economy back on track with strong second-quarter rebound

 Trade, however, was a drag for a second consecutive quarter as some of the increase in domestic demand was met by a surge in imports.
 Domestic demand rose at its fastest pace since the third quarter of 2011.

 Solid domestic demand, which underscores the economy's firming fundamentals, led to some pick-up in price pressures in the second quarter.
-The Fed on Wednesday signaled more comfort that inflation was moving up toward its 2 percent target.
+The Fed on Wednesday signalled more comfort that inflation was moving up towards its 2 percent target.

 A price index in the GDP report rose at a 2.3 percent rate in the second quarter, the quickest in three years, after advancing at a 1.4 percent pace in the prior period.